Google Site Kit Dropped My PageSpeed by 40 Points. Here's What I Did.

 Site Kit includes a PageSpeed Insights dashboard inside WordPress.
 It shows you your PageSpeed score.
 It also lowers that score.
 One WordPress.org user pointed out that PageSpeed Insights flagged Site Kit's own JavaScript files as the primary performance bottleneck.

 Google makes PageSpeed a ranking factor.
-Google builds a plugin that hurts PageSpeed.
-Google's PageSpeed tool flags Google's own plugin as the problem.
-The user in between gets a lower score, less traffic, and a suggestion to optimize the scripts that Google put there.
+Google builds a plugin that drags PageSpeed down.
+Google's PageSpeed tool then points at Google's own plugin as the problem.
+You are the one stuck in the middle, with a lower score, less traffic, and a polite suggestion to go optimize the scripts Google put on your site.

-This is not a new observation.
+I am not the first to spot it.
 Per Karlsson from BKWine tested Site Kit before and after with GTmetrix and wrote: "Very ironic since Google is the big champion of fast pages and even uses it as a ranking factor in searches.
 Well, obviously they are not following their own advice."

-The fix should be straightforward.
-In May 2025, Weston Ruter, a WordPress core contributor, filed an issue on the Site Kit repository proposing three changes: add fetchpriority="low" to the gtag script, move it from the head to the footer, and remove the unnecessary DNS prefetch for googletagmanager.com.
-He even built a prototype plugin demonstrating the fix.
+The fix is not complicated.
+In May 2025, Weston Ruter, a WordPress core contributor, filed an issue on the Site Kit repository with three asks: add fetchpriority="low" to the gtag script, move it out of the head into the footer, and drop the pointless DNS prefetch for googletagmanager.com.
+He even shipped a prototype plugin to prove the fix works.

-The Site Kit maintainer's response in October 2025: "Thanks for the bump, I'll raise this with the team."
-As of March 2026, the issue is still open.
-No fix shipped.
+The maintainer's reply in October 2025: "Thanks for the bump, I'll raise this with the team."
+As of March 2026 the issue is still open.
+Nothing has shipped.

-Site Kit's performance cost does not stop at the analytics script.
-Because Site Kit loads Google Analytics, and Google Analytics sets cookies (_ga, _ga_<container-id>), you need a cookie consent banner in the EU.
-That consent banner adds its own JavaScript to the page.
+The cost does not stop at the analytics script.
+Site Kit loads Google Analytics, Google Analytics sets cookies (_ga, _ga_<container-id>), and cookies mean you need a cookie consent banner in the EU.
+You can scan your site to see exactly which tracking scripts fire before anyone has clicked anything.
+The banner you bolt on to cover for that is more JavaScript on the page.

-Popular consent management platforms add significant JavaScript overhead.
-OneTrust, for example, adds 124 to 347 KB depending on configuration.
-So the real performance cost of Site Kit in the EU is not just gtag.js.
-It is gtag.js (134 KB) plus the consent banner (50-200 KB) plus whatever other Google services you have connected.
-You can easily exceed 300 KB of tracking and consent JavaScript before your site loads its first image.
+And consent banners are not light.
+OneTrust, one of the popular ones, adds 124 to 347 KB depending on how you set it up.
+So in the EU the real Site Kit bill is not just gtag.js.
+It is gtag.js (134 KB), plus the banner (50 to 200 KB), plus any other Google service you have wired in.
+You can clear 300 KB of tracking and consent JavaScript before your site paints its first image.

-And here is the kicker: over half of EU visitors reject cookies when given equal-prominence Accept and Reject buttons (etracker 2024 data).
-In Germany and France, the rejection rate is even higher.
-Every visitor who rejects is invisible to Google Analytics.
-You slowed your site down for everyone, and you are only tracking the minority who clicked Accept.
+Now for the part that should change your mind.
+More than half of EU visitors reject cookies when the Accept and Reject buttons are given equal weight (etracker 2024 data).
+In Germany and France the rejection rate runs higher still.
+Every one of those visitors is invisible to Google Analytics.
+You slowed the page down for all of them and you only get to count the minority who clicked Accept.

 60%